SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND_PROCESS.md

 Fallback is scene-scoped and triggered when:
 - The pixel format has no supported WebGPU texture format mapping.
-- Any command uses an unsupported brush type (only `SolidBrush` and `ImageBrush` are GPU-composable).
+- Any command uses an unsupported brush type (`PathGradientBrush` is not GPU-composable; all other brush types are supported).
 - Any GPU operation fails during the flush.

 Fallback path: